 - because they simply believe that “the grass is greener” somewhere else.

 Making the decision

 Some of the reasons for transferring may seem more valid to parents than others, but it is crucial to recognize that whatever your student’s reason, it is important to your student.
 You may wonder how you, as a parent, can help.
 There are several ways you might participate in your student’s thinking about transferring.

 - Recognize that this may be a difficult, or at least, very significant decision for your student.
 Try to be as supportive during this decision making time as possible.

-- Understand that your student may not have been able to make an informed decision about college when he was in high school.
-He may not have understood enough about himself, about the realities of college life, about his interests, or about possible majors.
-He may need to make a change now because he looks at college, and life, differently.
+- Understand that your student may not have been able to make an informed decision about college when they were in high school.
+Your student may not have understood enough about who they are, about the realities of college life, about their interests, or about possible majors.
+They may need to make a change now because they look at college, and life, differently.

-- Congratulate your student for recognizing when something may not be working and trying to do something to improve his situation.
+- Congratulate your student for recognizing when something may not be working and trying to do something to improve their situation.

 - Stand back and allow your student to make this decision.
-If he asks for your advice, share your opinion.
-But remember that your student must take responsibility for his college career.
-If he feels that making a change will help him, and you have guided him to consider all factors, then respect his decision and try to help him make the change.
+If they ask for your advice, share your opinion.
+But remember that your student must take responsibility for their college career.
+If they feel that making a change will help, and you have guided then to consider all factors, then respect this decision and try to help your student make the change.

 The transfer process

 Once your college student has made a decision to transfer to another college, there are some important tasks to be done.